lou6891/Deda_Collection_Data/README.md

 # DEDA COLLECTION DATA

+This program works for [DEDA](www.deda.app)

-This function has the job retrieve the NFT collection data from different API endpoints, clean and modify them and then upload the transformed data to the mongo db database, it runs once every hour.
+It has the job retrieve the NFT collection data from different API endpoints, clean and modify them and then upload the transformed data to the mongo db database, it runs once every hour.

 ---